Remote Work Guidelines for Growing Teams

 It is only a matter of time before you, the business owner, will want to start your own virtual teams.
 Then you will want to learn how to manage them effectively.
 That means you will be crafting remote work guidelines for growing your teams.
 Telecommuting is now the norm, not the exception.
 Tech tools like video conferencing, smart devices and high-speed internet have made it possible for your teams to work from home.

 Remote work is now the norm, not the exception.

 No less than Google invested in a two-year study to discover how to write the best remote work guidelines for its 100,000-strong staff.
 It has dedicated personnel who are distributed in 150 cities located in 50 countries.

 You may not have that kind of number yet on your payroll.
-But chances are, you have tried outsourcing some work to remote-based companies to cut overhead costs.
+But chances are, you have tried outsourcing some work to offshore companies to cut overhead costs.
 You might also have approved your own full-time employees’ request to do telecommuting.
-That’s why it’s best to start thinking about how to manage remote groups this early, while their numbers are still manageable.
-Here are a few solid and proven remote work guidelines.
+That’s why it’s best to start thinking about how to manage offshore groups this early, while their numbers are still manageable.
+Here are a few solid and proven work guidelines.